cole007/mudstone/README.md

 ######From the terminal run
 ```
  npm install
- gulp init - this will run all of the tasks (sass, jade, scripts, sprites, icons, fonts, images)
+ gulp init - this will run all of the tasks (sass, jade, scripts, sprites, fonts, images)
  gulp - starts server, watches css,js,jade et al

 ```